Teanquisitor/yt-mp3-downloader-app/README.md

 - User-friendly interface for easy navigation.

 **Disclaimer:**
 This software is intended for downloading and converting videos from websites that explicitly permit such activity.
+Also, it was made for fun and personal use.

 ## DEPENDENCIES
 - Python versions 3.8+